 Trekkers in MonsoonMonsoon find it difficult to see during heavy rainfall.
 Rainwear or Jacket hood falls over the eye line and makes it difficult to look straight and walk.
-Hikers tend to look straight down and walk when it rains heavy.
+Hikers tend to look straight down and walk when it rains heavily.

-Wear a baseball cap that has longer visors and then covering it with your jacket hood on it.
+Wear a baseball cap that has longer visors and then covers it with your jacket hood on it.
 This way, you can see better and avoids rainwater entering your eyes, giving you better visibility.

 Pro Tip: Baseball caps have more oversized visors, ideal if you wear glasses.
-The baseball caps Large visors will keep your sunglasses dry for more extended periods.
+The baseball caps' Large visors will keep your sunglasses dry for more extended periods.
 It would be best if you also kept the microfiber cloth handy to wipe your glasses if they fog up or get wet to avoid scratching them.

 Do you love hiking in the rain?
 When it rains heavily, your trekking shoes will get wet all brands and however good your trekking shoes are.
 Extra floaters help you with a river crossing and on days when your shoes are too wet to wear.
 After reaching your campsite or base village, you can change into dry sandals and relax your feet.
 If your boots break due to getting soaked, you will always have an extra sandal to fall back.
 You won't have to worry about getting blisters or rashes from wet socks anymore!